New York edges toward lifting some coronavirus restrictions in some areas in May

 The study, designed by Spain’s Carlos III Institute, will examine some 90,000 randomly selected people through a combination of tests, allowing researchers to calculate the percentage of the population that has been exposed to the virus and to detect active infections.
 Spain has the second-highest number of confirmed cases globally, at about 230,000.

-British Prime Minister Boris Johnson returned to work Monday after weeks of illness and recovery from covid-19, and the famed road race the French Grand Prix was postponed.
+British Prime Minister Boris Johnson returned to work Monday after weeks of illness and recovery from covid-19, and the famed French Grand Prix road race was postponed.
 It had been scheduled for June 28.

 In the United States, House Speaker Nancy Pelosi (D-Calif.) said Congress might need to consider offering guaranteed income to some Americans to help the country recover from the worst economic downturn in decades, caused by the pandemic.